slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- James Altucher*

 > *"Be nice to your children because they are going to choose your nursing home."
 -- Kevin Kelly*

+> *"To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
+-- Kevin Kelly*

+> *"For the best results with your children, "
+-- Kevin Kelly*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don't owe them anything.